bocchino/AppleCore/README.md

 1. An Apple Macintosh computer running OS X 10.4 or later.

+2. A Java 6 Virtual Machine and javac compiler.

-2. The Virtual ][ emulator, available at http://www.virtualii.com/.
+3. The Virtual ][ emulator, available at http://www.virtualii.com/.

-3. A Standard ML of New Jersey (SML/NJ) installation, available via macports (http://www.macports.org) or via the developers (http://www.smlnj.org/dist/working/110.74/index.html).
+4. A Standard ML of New Jersey (SML/NJ) installation, available via macports (http://www.macports.org) or via the developers (http://www.smlnj.org/dist/working/110.74/index.html).